Fabric allows you to configure web access and console access according to required authentication methods.

 The values should be provided by the LDAP owner.

-The instructions for LDAP and LDAPS can be found here.
+The instructions for using LDAP and LDAPS can be found here.

-In order to use a custom authenticator do the following at the config.ini:
+In order to use a custom authenticator, do the following in the config.ini:

 server_authenticator

 .
-For more information about customer authenticator implementation see here.
+For more information about customer authenticator implementation, read here.